-About 100,000 people visit Camelback Mountain each year, so you’ll often share the trails.
-You can drive, take transit, or rideshare to Echo Canyon or Cholla trailheads, but arrive early to beat the crowds and heat.
+One of Phoenix’s most popular hikes, Camelback Mountain gets busy—so you’ll often share the trails.
+You can drive, take transit, or rideshare to Echo Canyon or Cholla trailheads.
+Arrive early to beat the crowds and heat.
 The summit views are worth the effort, whether you choose the steep scramble or the steadier ridge, and there are a few essential tips you’ll want before you lace up.

 Why Camelback Mountain Is Worth Visiting